sah/java-tutorial/03-First-Test.md

 }
 ```

-The main difference is that the TestNG class supplies the information for the desired browser settings as parameters
-using the `org.testng.annotations.Parameters` annotation `@Parameters` and the `org.testng.annotations.Optional`
-annotation `@Optional`.

-This WebDriverTest.java demonstrated a basic Selenium test using JUnit/TestNG, now lets look at
+This WebDriverTest.java demonstrated a basic Selenium test using JUnit and TestNG, now lets look at
 WebDriverWithHelperTest.java.

 * _Next_: [Using the Java Helper library](##04-Java-Helper.md##)